Salmon River Sunlight

 Deep Holding Salmon In Late Spring & Summer

 When you get resident salmon holding deep like that during late Spring & Summer the most effective way to catch them is to throw the rule book right out of the window.
-What I mean by that is the books generally tell you that a floating line is the way to deal with the warmer water conditions which will work with a really keen fish that's willing to come up 10 feet to intercept a fly.
-Most salmon however will not do that when they're lying deep so a very long and fast sink tip and and big mend to get it right down onto them is always going to be the more logical approach.
-I recall a fine 12 pounder I hooked on the Tay for a guest in bright light conditions with that very tactic after everyone and their dog had been through the pool with zero success on an exceptionally bright light day.
+What I mean by that is the books generally tell you that a floating line is the way to deal with the warmer water conditions which will work with a really keen fish that's willing to come up several feet to intercept a fly in a medium depth pool.
+Most salmon however will not do that when they're lying deep so a very long and fast sink tip and and big mend to get the salmon fly right down onto them is always going to be the more logical approach.
+I recall a fine 12 pounder I hooked on the River Tay for a guest in bright light conditions with that very deep swim salmon fly tactic after everyone and their dog had been through the pool with zero success on an exceptionally bright light late Summer day.